-The JLV team has created two clusters in Production - Cluster A and Cluster B. Our goal in the future is to use both clusters for Blue/Green deployments.
+The JLV team has created two clusters in Production - JLV-Prod-A and JLV-Prod-B. Cluster JLV-Prod-A serves PROD users currently.
+Our goal in the future is to use both clusters for Blue/Green deployments.
 The designation of which cluster is Blue, or Green will be determined by which is live at the time.